prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 and move to the next step to configure vector database connection.

-The default example will index over news stories from BBC for semantic search.
+The default example will index news stories from BBC for semantic search.

 The streamlit app assumes that you are starting a new configuration and will assign a random configuration name.
 You can overwrite this to give it a more meaningful name.
-The configuration name should be unique and not contain whitespace or special characters.
+The configuration name should be unique; it cannot contain whitespace or special characters.

 The default configuration will read content from the local directory path
 $AIWHISPR_HOME/examples/http/bbc